Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 • Increase mechanical fatigue

 Damage is not created by tension alone.
+It is created by inefficiency.

-Tension in Blow Styling
+Tension In Blow Styling

-In blow styling, tension is created by:
+In blow styling, tension is created through:

-Section size.
+Section Size

-Brush engagement.
+Brush Engagement

 The strand must remain taut.

-Alignment happens in one controlled movement.
+When tension is correct, alignment happens in one controlled movement.

 Structure sets as moisture exits.

-The strand never fully aligns.
+When tension is weak, the strand never fully aligns.

 Heat becomes corrective instead of constructive.